mattwright324/youtube-metadata/README.md

    - Import zip to view in app again later
    - Both raw json data from the api and csv from the tables

+## Wiki

+For more details and notes about YouTube metadata and the API, [check out the wiki!](https://github.com/mattwright324/youtube-metadata/wiki)

 ## Build

 Refer to [BUILD.md](https://github.com/mattwright324/youtube-metadata/blob/master/BUILD.md)